 How to Frame Your Calendar Prints

-We've got the step-by-step guide, as demonstrated by Vicki, for cutting out and framing the prints in the 2020 Balancing Mother Nature Calendar.
+We've got the step-by-step guide, as demonstrated by Vicki, for cutting out and framing the prints from our Balancing Mother Nature Calendar.
 We promise, it's really easy!
 We'll explain the details for framing any of the square 9x9" prints in the calendar.
-V specifically chose March's print, "Wild Heart" for this tutorial.
+V specifically chose March's print from our 2020 calendar, "Wild Heart", for this tutorial.
 Ok, ready?!

 The first step is to collect your calendar, your frames, and your supplies.
 We framed "Wild Heart" in this 10x10" white frame.
 This size frame works perfectly because we strategically sized the square prints in the calendar to be 9x9" and allowed extra room for a border.